nadavbar/BorderPeelingClustering/README.md

 In our implementation we use the numpy, scipy and scikit-learn packages.
 We recommend using the Anaconda python distribution which installs these packages automatically.

+**Please note that the current code only supports python 2.7.**

-Anaconda can be downloaded from here: https://www.continuum.io/downloads
+Anaconda for python 2.7 can be downloaded from here: https://www.continuum.io/downloads

 If you wish to install the packages separately, please follow the instructions specified here: